Andreansx/Networking-lab/ls648/readme.md

 I may have found something.</br>

 I did a lot of searching and in result I have found that the firmware name is in fact correct.
 Apparently the firmware for LS series is named like FGS, FGLS and FGSR.
 There is no FLS firmware. </br>
-The downloads for the firmware are no longer available because first they were only for premium users and additionally the company that made them doesn’t exist anymore.
+The downloads for the firmware are no longer available because first they were only for premium users and additionally the company that made them doesn't exist anymore.
 I have found a single working link on some very old post on Reddit.
 It was uploaded by Fohdeesha.
-The link was a mirror download for a folder with the firmware’s for the whole FastIron series. </br>
+The link was a mirror download for a folder with the firmware's for the whole FastIron series. </br>
 This screenshot is something that finally gave me some kind of a clue.
 Well, not only some clue but this really confirmed that the switch *is aware that it can do L3*.
 Or more precisely, that there are more versions of the firmware for this switch.</br>
 ![alt text](errorcode8.png)</br>
 Here is what actually happened and what this meant.
 After I downloaded the folder with the firmwares and located where were the LS firmwares, I moved it to my TFTP directory and tried to load it into flash using `copy` command: